If Humble People Make the Best Leaders, Why Do We Fall for Charismatic Narcissists?

 Do you want to vote for that guy?
 He's probably right, but his story is depressing and he's telling us uncomfortable things.

+Rationally, nobody wants to be a leader because it is too much extra work and because big decisions generally have the worse predictability of the outcome.
+The expected return on investment for being a leader generally sucks.
+Look at who volunteers to be president of small community organizations and scale that up.
+Since most rational people are lazy and only look for good ROIs, nobody rational wants to become a leader.

+Of course if you are delusional, you might want to become a leader.
+We might be better o

-Logical thinkers vs Emotional thinkers (Score:4, Interesting)
+Logical thinkers vs Emotional thinkers (Score:5, Insightful)

 I thought the 2004 election was such a display.
 One of the most powerfully emotional debate moments I've ever seen was when W made the case that "I don't care what some people think about the Iraq war, I believe it's the right thing to do in my heart, and that it will eventually bear fruit." (paraphrased)